-Columbia College (Missouri): Including both HL and SL, this Missouri schools offers a minimum of 10 and a potential of 36 credits to all IB diploma holders with SL exams scores of 5-7 and HL scores of 4-7.
+Columbia College (Missouri): Including both HL and SL, this Missouri school offers a minimum of 10 and a potential of 36 credits to all IB diploma holders with SL exams scores of 5-7 and HL scores of 4-7.
 There’s also an easy to follow equivalency table for students to calculate credit for individual exams.

 Columbia University (New York): If you are on your way to Columbia’s urban Manhattan campus, you may be eligible for 6 credits per HL exam in which you receive a 6 or 7.
 That’s a maximum of 18 credits for most full IB diploma holders.